OBSERVATIONS FROM THE FINTECH SNARK TANK

 Splitting purchases into four payments may—and should—drive more iPhone users to adopt and/or use Apple Pay more frequently.

-In other words, Apple Pay Later doesn’t cannibalize the Apple Card and “sideline” Goldman Sachs—it’s a stepping stone to a credit card relationship that benefits both Apple and Goldman Sachs.
+Bottom line: Apple Pay Later doesn’t cannibalize the Apple Card and “sideline” Goldman Sachs—it’s a stepping stone to a credit card relationship that benefits both Apple and Goldman Sachs.